GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Assassin.md

 You gain training in two weapons of your choice.

 ### 7) Relentless Striker
 If a foe would dodge your attack, you may use your reaction to ignore the effects of that dodge.
-If you do, you gain a +1 bonus to the attack if your [Body] or [Rflx] is greater than the foe's and the attack would not be considered a sneak attack.
+If you do, you gain a +1 bonus to the attack if the attack would not be considered a sneak attack.

 ### 8) Riposte
 Once per round, if you parry an attack and that attack would have been a critical failure, you may perform a melee attack against that foe.
 Additionally, each level of training in your weapon grants you a +1 to your Parry attempts.

 ### 9) Reaper's Answer
 When you attack a creature you may use your reaction to push it towards death.
 If it has 0 hitpoints remaining, the DV of its incapacitation save is increased by the points of your attack's success.
 You must complete a long rest before doing so again.
+This cannot affect a creature of undeath.

 ### Splash or Specialize
 At levels 5 and 10, you may choose to splash another class into your training or choose instead to specialize.
 If you already specialized, you must splash.